CurveDocs/curve-docs/docs/LLAMMA/amm.md

 As with all the curve pools, there are two different kinds of fees: **regular swap fees** and **admin fees**.
 Regular fees are charged when tokens within the AMM are exchanged.
 The admin fee determines the percentage of the "total fees", which are ultimately distributed to veCRV holders.

-Currently, the admin fees of the AMMs are set to 0 to incentivize borrows, as all the fees are given to liquidity providers who are the borrowers.
+Currently, the admin fees of the AMMs are set to 0 to incentivize borrowers, as all the fees are given to liquidity providers who are the borrowers.

 If there are admin fees accumulated, they can't be claimed separately.
 Instead, they can only be claimed by also claiming the interest rate fees.
 This is done by calling `collect_fee()` on the controller contract